studious-tech/studious/AUDIO_TIMER_OPTIMIZATION.md

 ## Result

 ✅ Countdown timers now update smoothly every second
-✅ No more frozen or stuck countdowns
-✅ More reliable and maintainable code
-✅ Better user experience
+✅ No more frozen or stuck countdowns—even in throttled tabs ✅ Cleaner, more maintainable code with no extra dependencies ✅ Better user experience and recording reliability